thomaswitt/wireguard_aws/README.md

   - Allow UDP 443 for WireGuard.
   - Allow UDP 60000-61000 for mosh
   - Allow Custom ICMP Echo Request
-- Launch t3a.micro Amazon Linux 2 AMI (5.10, SSD, x86)
+- Launch t4g.micro Amazon Linux 2 AMI (aarch64)
   - Start with all defaults, but
   - Assign Security Group
+  - Enable Instance auto-recovery
-  - Change Storage to Encrypted
+  - Change Storage to Encrypted with default key (Advanced EBS option)
   - Choose your existing imported keypair at launch
 - Go to Elastic IPs and associate your Elastic IP to the new instance
   - Potentially set a route53 hostname